-- The procedures set out in the Key Audit Matters section above: - Obtaining independent evidence to support the ownership of investments; - Recalculating the investment management fees in total; - Obtaining independent confirmation of bank balances; and - · Testing journals, based on risk assessment criteria as well as an unpredictable sample, and evaluating whether there was evidence of bias by the Investment Manager and Directors that represented a risk of material misstatement due to fraud.
+- The procedures set out in the Key Audit Matters section above; - Obtaining independent evidence to support the ownership of investments; - Recalculating investment management fees in total; - Obtaining third party confirmations of all bank balances and review other matters on confirmation letters such as security held, derivative financial instruments and facilities renewal and consider implications on audit approach; - To check for the completeness and misappropriation of cash during the year we have reviewed bank statements for one month before and after year end and identified transactions greater than 20% of performance materiality and obtain an understanding of the business rationale for the transactions.
+Agree transactions to supporting documentation to confirm as bona fide business transactions; and - Reviewing the General Ledger and Journals listing for period end financial reporting journals based on our risk assessment criteria and performing testing over a sample of expense journals throughout the year to incorporate unpredictability into our journal testing agreeing to supporting documentation and evaluating whether there was evidence of bias by the Investment Manager and Directors that represented a risk of material misstatement due to fraud.

-We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or noncompliance with laws and regulations throughout the audit.
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.

-Our audit procedures were designed to respond to risks of material misstatement in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error. as fraud may involve deliberate concealment by, for example, forgery, misrepresentations or through collusion.
+Our audit procedures were designed to respond to risks of material misstatement in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery, misrepresentations or through collusion.
 There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.

-A further description of our responsibilities is available on the Financial Reporting Council's website at: www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities is available on the Financial Reporting Council's website at: www.frc.org. uk/auditorsresponsibilities.
 This description forms part of our auditor's report.